totem-tech/documentation/crowdfund-docs/regulation.md

 * This encryption is in addition to the encryption that takes place via the secure websocket using the Secure Websocket Protocol `wss://` and a valid CA certificate.

-    * In this way only the Live Accounting Association's public encryption key is used for encryption and therefore Totem Accounting or any thrid party cannot view or decrypt the registrant's personal data.
+    * In this way only the Live Accounting Association (Swiss Verein in formation)'s public encryption key is used for encryption and therefore Totem Accounting or any thrid party cannot view or decrypt the registrant's personal data.

 * This also means that registrant's PII can be transmitted securely over the Internet and stored securely on the Live Accounting database without needing to decrypt it.

-* All intermediate servers including the Totem Accounting Messaging Server will not be able to decrypt the information as they will not have access to the decryption keys of the Live Accounting Association.
+* All intermediate servers including the Totem Accounting Messaging Server will not be able to decrypt the information as they will not have access to the decryption keys of the Live Accounting Association (Swiss Verein in formation).

-* All Personal Identification Informtion (PII) will be held in this encrypted format on the Live Accounting Association database.
+* All Personal Identification Informtion (PII) will be held in this encrypted format on the Live Accounting Association (Swiss Verein in formation) database.

-* The Live Accounting Association will not decrypt the data other than for verification purposes or following a formal written request made to the Live Accounting Association by law enforcement.
+* The Live Accounting Association (Swiss Verein in formation) will not decrypt the data other than for verification purposes or following a formal written request made to the Live Accounting Association (Swiss Verein in formation) by law enforcement.

-    * As the Live Accounting Association is not obliged to go through this process all law enforcement requests will be made public by the Live Accounting Association stating which agency, when and for what reason they were requested.
+    * As the Live Accounting Association (Swiss Verein in formation) is not obliged to go through this process all law enforcement requests will be made public by the Live Accounting Association (Swiss Verein in formation) stating which agency, when and for what reason they were requested.

     * The data provided in these requests will only ever be decrypted on a case-by-case basis and not decrypted _en masse_.